pschatzmann/pico-arduino/examples/esp01/README.md

 The ESP01 was a pain with the regular 5V Arduino Boards because of the 3.3V logic - but for the Pico it seems to be a perfect fit.
 The examples are working both by using the regular HardwareSerial or with the SoftwareSerial.

+## WiFiEsp

 Fortunately we can use a ESP01 module to get Wifi together with the following library: https://github.com/bportaluri/WiFiEsp.git.

-## wifiesp

-This is a slightly adapted version of the [WiFiEsp](https://github.com/bportaluri/WiFiEsp) library.
+I included a slightly adapted version of the [WiFiEsp](https://github.com/bportaluri/WiFiEsp) library.
 The original version is not compatible with the latest version of the Arduino framwork, so I needed to adapt it to resolve the compile errors.

 - renamed RingBuffer to RingBufferESP

 ## Connections